 With so many applicants lining up for every new job post that pops up these days, it is becoming increasingly difficult to stand out and grab the attention of an employer.
 Most of the professionals that apply for jobs work very hard on their resumes and follow strict layouts to make sure that everything is…

 During the hiring process, prospective employees often have to pass through multiple stages of interviews and background checks to determine if they’re a perfect fit for a role.
 One of the common ways employers do this is by asking you to submit a list of references.
-These are professionals that you have connected with or worked with at some point in your career.
-The employer often asks for their contact so that they can endorse your qualification for the role you’re applying to.
+You have connected with or worked with these professionals at some point in your career.
+The employer often asks for their contact so that they can endorse your qualifications for the role you’re applying to.

 What is a Reference List?

-  By way of definition, a reference list is a document that shows the contact information of your professional and personal references.
+By definition, a reference list is a document showing the contact information of your professional and personal references.
 Hiring managers or recruiters may ask for the contact of these people so they can learn more about your job performance in the past, professional history, and other details to determine if you’re a perfect fit for the role.

 Not all employers ask for this list.
 But whether or not they do, it makes sense to have a list of some reliable contacts that can put in some word about your personal and professional attributes that makes you fit for the role.

 Apart from wondering how many references do I need for a resume, another common resume question is can you get a job without a resume?
 A few people often wonder if this is possible.
 We have a blog that talks all about the possibility of landing a job without a resume.

 Should I List My References on a Resume At All?